 Press this button to enable the air conditioning system.
+Compressor operation system.
 Compressor operation is automatic when you press the AUTO button and no snowflake is shown.
 A snowflake indicates that the A/C system is enabled.
 The snowflake will not be displayed in AUTO mode even though the A/C system is enabled.